-Yes, Dayology is new on the scene, but it happens to be very old.
-Yes, it’s one of those “things” that spans many dimensions and confounds human consciousness.
-And It can be comprehended in various manners and implemented in various fashions.
+Yes, Dayology is new on the scene, but it happens also to be very old.
+The study of the seven days of the week is one of those “interests” that spans the physical dimensions and confounds human consciousness.
+Join us, each week, as we put the cosmic puzzle pieces together.

-Dayology.com began on 10/12/2015 as a blog for Barbara Biano to publish her day of the week musings.
+Dayology.com was started on 10/12/2015 as a blog for Barbara Bianco to publish her seven day week musings.

 Alan Leo (1860-1917) is the author of a set of popular astrology textbooks and the first astrology magazine. (coming)

-Helen Blavatsky (1931-1891) founded the Theosophical Society revealing the existence of the Spiritual Hierarchy. (coming)
+Helen Blavatsky (1831-1891) founded the Theosophical Society and revealed the existence of a Spiritual Hierarchy. (coming)

 The nursery rhyme Monday’s Child “foretells” the nature of children born on each day of the week.